devadvance/basic-computer-science-coding/README.md

 They are (generally) written in Java or C, and may be complete programs, or merely code snippets.

-Note: I have moved this repo from Google Code on 2015-09-03, as Google Code is shutting down.
+Note: I have moved this repo from Google Code on 2015-09-03, as Google Code shut down.
 This repo was originally hosted [here](https://code.google.com/p/basic-computer-science-coding/).

 ## Class and project information